Skip to main content

 3. From the Streaming Parameters, select WHIP for the Protocol.

-4. From the Source section, select an H.264 Video source, and an Opus Audio source.
+4. From the Source section, select an H.264 Video source and, optionally, an Opus Audio source.

 5. From the Destination section, input the destination URL and the Bearer Token.
 For details, see Stream Settings.